78. The Principles of Performing One’s Duty Adequately

 Relevant Words of God:

 In the phrase “the adequate performance of duty,” the emphasis is on the word “adequate.”
 So, how should “adequate” be defined?
 In this, too, there is a truth to seek.
 Is it adequate merely to do a passable job?
 For the specific details of how to understand and regard the word “adequate,” you must understand many truths and fellowship more on the truth.
 In fulfilling your duty, you must understand the truth and its principles; only then can you arrive at an adequate performance of duty.
 Why should people fulfill their duties?
 Once they believe in God and have accepted His commission, people have their share of responsibility and obligation in the work of God’s house and in the site of God’s work, and, in turn, because of this responsibility and obligation, they have become an element in God’s work—an element of the objects of His work and an element of the objects of His salvation.
 Thus, there is quite a substantial relationship between people’s salvation and how they fulfill their duties, whether they can do them well, and whether they can do them adequately.
 Since you have become a part of God’s house and accepted His commission, you now have a duty.
 It is not for you to say how you should fulfill this duty; it is for God to say, and it is dictated by the standards of the truth.
 Therefore, people should understand and be clear on how things are measured by God—this is a worthwhile thing to seek.
 In God’s work, different people receive different duties.
 That is, people receive duties that vary depending on their gifts, calibers, ages, conditions, and eras.
 No matter what duty you are given, and no matter the era or circumstances of your receiving it, a duty is just a duty; it is not something a person manages.
 Ultimately, the standard that God requires of you is to perform your duty adequately.
 How should the word “adequately” be explained?
-It means that to meet God’s requirements and satisfy Him, your work must be called adequate by God and be given His nod of approval; only then will you have fulfilled your duty adequately.
+It means you must meet God’s requirements and satisfy Him, and your work must be called adequate by God and be given His nod of approval; only then will you have fulfilled your duty adequately.
 If God says your work is inadequate, then you have not fulfilled your duty well.
 Though you may be doing your duty and He acknowledges that you have done it, if you do not do it adequately, then what will the consequences be?
 In severe cases, people’s hopes of salvation might disappear and be dashed; in less severe cases, they might be deprived of their right to fulfill duties.
 After being deprived of such rights, some people are set aside, after which they are separately taken care of and arranged.
 Does being separately taken care of and arranged mean they are eliminated?
 Not necessarily; God will wait and see how these people act.
 Thus, how one fulfills one’s duty is pivotal.
-People should treat it with prudence and take it seriously, and regard it as a matter of great importance in their seeking of life entry, whereby they may be saved; they must not treat it carelessly.
+People should treat it with prudence and take it seriously, and regard it as a matter of great importance in their life entry and in their attainment of salvation; they must not treat it carelessly.

 Excerpted from “What Is the Adequate Performance of Duty?” in Records of Christ’s Talks